Alien Tort Statute

 The ATS was rarely cited for nearly two centuries after its enactment, and its exact purpose and scope remain debated.
 The U.S. Supreme Court has interpreted the Act's primary purpose as "[promoting] harmony in international relations by ensuring foreign plaintiffs a remedy for international-law violations in circumstances where the absence of such a remedy might provoke foreign nations to hold the United States accountable."

-Since 1980, courts have generally interpreted the ATS to allow foreign nationals to seek remedies in U.S. courts for human rights violations committed outside the United States, provided there is a sufficient connection to the United States.
+Since 1980, courts have generally interpreted the ATS to allow foreign nationals to seek remedies in U.S. courts for human rights violations committed outside the United States, provided there is a sufficient nexus to the United States.
 Both case law and jurisprudence differ on what characterizes a sufficient U.S. connection, particularly with respect to corporate entities.